 iSCSI (Internet Small Computer Systems Interface) is an IP-based transport protocol for SCSI.
 It allows computers to connect to their SAN storage array without additional, dedicated Fibre Channel SAN adapters, thus reducing the overall cost of the infrastructure.

 When iSCSI configuration is in use, the host opens a TCP session that serves as a path for SCSI commands from the host initiator to the storage target.
 Each of these TCP sessions is equivalent to a single initiator-target path that would be created using zoning in a Fibre Channel environment.

 An iSCSI session can contain multiple TCP connections within a single session (called MC/S), which can help in high latency network.

-Since InfiniBox in optimized for use within LAN speeds and MC/S has an administrative overhead, InfiniBox implements a one-ot-one relationship between connections and sessions to keep the configuration simple, and so the words ‘session’ and ‘connection’ are used in this document interchangeably.
+Since InfiniBox is optimized for use within LAN speeds, and MC/S has an administrative overhead, InfiniBox implements a one-to-one relationship between connections and sessions to keep the configuration simple.
+The words ‘session’ and ‘connection’ are used in this document interchangeably.